Impacts of sugarcane production

 For nearly 500 years, tropical forests, the entire natural habitat of thousands of islands, and millions of hectares of fragile coastal wetlands around the world have been cleared or otherwise converted for planting sugarcane.
 For example, because of sugarcane the Caribbean is not considered significant biologically.

 Chemicals, silt and sludgeFertilizers and other agrochemicals, and silt from eroded soils can pollute water courses, affecting people and wildlife.
 Wastewater from processing mills is a problem too.
-Another problem with sugarcane production is nonpoint source pollution of water with pesticides, which is caused either by drift from spraying or by percolation of water through the soil.
+Another problem with sugarcane production is water pollution because of pesticides, which is caused either by drift from spraying or by percolation of water through the soil.

 Effluents are also created from sugarcane processing.
 Effluent flows into water supplies, and into important ecological areas such as the Everglades, need to be reduced.
 Perhaps the greatest environmental threat from processing occurs when mills are cleaned and thoroughly washed out, which occurs once or twice per year.